Brightspace/github-assignment-uploader/README.md

     script: frauci-update-version && export TRAVIS_TAG=$(frauci-get-version)
 ```

-Make sure you have the appropriate Travis secure environment variables required by the [visual-diff package](https://github.com/BrightspaceUI/visual-diff#running-in-ci).
+Make sure you have the appropriate Travis secure environment variables required by the [visual-diff package](https://github.com/BrightspaceUI/visual-diff#running-in-ci), you need to use `travis encrypt` to add these to your travis config.

 ```yaml
 env: